 Full-grown ducks don’t need as much food so there is a much smaller risk of over-medicating.
 However, you will still need to make sure they are not being overfed.
 Ducks usually need around 4-6 ounces of feed a day.

-For all you duck lovers out there know that chicken feed is a very safe a nutritious option for ducks.
+For all you duck lovers out there know that chicken feed is a very safe and nutritious option for ducks.
 It doesn’t matter if you’re raising a team of ducks or feeding the stragglers in your backyard, chicken feed will most likely do no harm.

 In case you weren’t taking notes, here’s a quick summary of everything you need to know!
 Ducks need niacin which chicken feed does not contain.
 Ducklings need more food than ducks but will become sick if they eat too much chicken feed because it is medicated to prevent coccidiosis.
 There are plenty of nutritious alternatives if you’re uncomfortable with chicken feed, the most commonly used is waterfowl pellets.